TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          *(array of strings)*

    Description
-         Same as :ts:`jsInline`, except that the JavaScript gets inserted at the bottom of the page (just before the closing :html:`</body>` tag).
+         Same as :typoscript:`jsInline`, except that the JavaScript gets inserted at the bottom of the page (just before the closing :html:`</body>` tag).

-         The :ts:`jsFooterInline` property contains any number of numeric keys, each representing one cObject.
+         The :typoscript:`jsFooterInline` property contains any number of numeric keys, each representing one cObject.
          Internally handled as PHP integer, maximum number is therefore restricted to :php:`PHP_INT_MAX`.